manojo/manojo.github.com/_posts/2015-03-12-staged-foldleft-groupby.md

 them fused, so that no intermediate lists were created, and it was done in a single traversal.

-In this post we will consider a cousin of `partition`, the `groupBy` function.
+In this post we will consider a cousin of `partition`'s, the `groupBy` function.
 While partitioning splits a list into two groups, `groupBy` partitions a list into possibly many groups.